 The Problem

-This is the reason why adults actually have acne problems that teens don't have.
-The vast majority of anti-aging products on the market today contain pore-clogging ingredients -- both drugstore and department store brands alike.
-The cycle of Adult Acne often begins with pore-clogging ingredients in anti-aging products.
+This very conundrum is the reason adults actually have acne problems that teens don't have.
+The vast majority of anti-aging products on the market today contain pore-clogging ingredients, both drugstore and department store brands alike.
+For so many people, the cycle of Adult Acne begins with pore-clogging ingredients in their anti-aging products!

 Adult Acne can also start with hormonal changes that may seem similar to puberty but actually affect aging skin differently.
-Factors that didn't exist before could include: sensitivity, newly developed issues of dehydration, stretched-out pores and/or fine lines that can trap dead skin cells and oils, which then leads to congestion that can get inflamed, creating acne blemishes.
+Factors that didn't exist in adolescence could include: new sensitivity, newly developed issues of dehydration, and stretched-out pores from sagging and/or fine lines from sun damage that can trap dead skin cells and oils which then leads to congestion that can get inflamed.

 Does Dryness = Aging??

 There is a perception that the skincare products formulated to treat aging must include rich moisturizers.
 The idea that dryness causes aging is long gone -- product manufacturers and doctors at least have learned that much!
 Truthfully, no matter the skin type, dryness does make existing lines and wrinkles look worse.
-But if an anti-aging skincare regimen is focused on prevention and repair, and if the products are formulated correctly, dryness can become nothing more than a dehydration issue regardless of your age!
+But if an anti-aging skincare regimen is focused on prevention and repair, and if the products are formulated correctly, dryness should not be a problem in the first place.

-Lines, wrinkles, and sagging are all caused by the destruction of the proteins that hold the skin up and that contain water to plump the skin out.
-Anti-aging products should have the job of repairing this protein deterioration and preventing further damage.
-Hydration-loss is actually addressed by the very things that repair the proteins -- the right anti-aging products (especially for acne-prone skin) will be formulated so that they're reparative and hydrating.
+Lines, wrinkles, and sagging are all caused by the destruction of the proteins that hold the skin up and hold water from your body to plump the skin out.
+Anti-aging products should only have the job of repairing this protein deterioration and preventing further damage.
+Water-loss can be addressed by the very things that repair the proteins -- the right anti-aging products (especially for acne-prone skin) will be formulated so that they're reparative and hydrating.

 Give The People What They Want

-And THAT is where the Adult Acne-Sufferer suffers the most - -
+And THAT is where the acne-prone adult suffers the most - -

 The majority of these mass-marketed